frostealth/yii2-aws-s3/README.md

 ### Custom commands

 Commands have two types: plain commands that's handled by the `PlainCommandHandler` and commands with their own handlers.
-The plain commands wraps the native AWS S3 commands.
+The plain commands wrap the native AWS S3 commands.

 The plain commands must implement the `PlainCommand` interface and the rest must implement the `Command` interface.
 If the command doesn't implement the `PlainCommand` interface, it must have its own handler.